 add a new tap off point or discontinue an existing tap off point, or

-provide a new connectivity or discontinue an existing connectivity with the receiving terminal or with the dispatch terminal-
+provide a new connectivity or discontinue an existing connectivity with the receiving terminal or with the dispatch terminal [or-

+add a new source by laying Tie-in connectivity, or

+lay a spur line –]

 which is likely to affect the installed capacity of the petroleum and petroleum products pipeline, whether in part or in full, shall seek a prior approval from the Board in this regard and shall contain full particulars, map of all facilities and justification for the proposed modification in line with the requirements of the access code for such pipelines and relevant provisions of these regulations and any other regulations applicable in this respect:

-Provided that proposal for any increase in length beyond 10 percent of the authorized length of the trunk or transmission pipeline or 50 kilometer whichever is lower, shall be submitted to the Board for authorization in line with the provisions of the Act as well as regulations:
+[****]

-Provided further that there shall be no change in the pipeline tariff post-extension of pipeline and it will not adversely affect the existing customers.
+Provided further that [ there shall be no change in the tariff due to such effect] and it will not adversely affect the existing customers.

-The entity may expand the authorized capacity in the petroleum and petroleum products pipeline upto ten per cent. and immediately inform the Board of its decision:

-Provided that there shall be no change in the pipeline tariff post-expansion.
+[**** ]

+[

-In case it is proposed to expand the capacity of the pipeline by more than ten per cent. of that authorized by the Board, the entity shall submit a proposal for consideration of the Board and the Board may allow for expansion of the capacity in the pipeline without adversely affecting the customers served by the pipeline.
-The financial implications for the same shall be considered in the next review period for tariff in line with the provisions of the relevant regulations on tariff for pipelines.
+(3) In case it is proposed to expand the capacity of the pipeline, the entity shall submit a proposal for consideration of the Board in consonance with the provisions of regulation 12 and the Board may, after considering the proposal, allow for expansion of the capacity in the pipeline without adversely affecting the customers served by the pipeline.]

 In case of suo moto proposal for extension or expansion of the pipeline the first right of refusal shall be with the owner of the pipeline.